George Kapitelli FCPA

 Geographical performance

-The 2024 total expenses reflects both direct in market costs for each region such as local staff, events and facility leasing costs as well as an allocation of central corporate costs allocated to each region on an activity-based approach.
+The 2025 total expenses include both the direct costs incurred within each region such as local employee salaries, event expenses, and facility leasing and a share of central corporate costs, which are distributed to each region based on an activity-based allocation method.

-Each region generates a reasonable direct margin (revenue less direct cost) that makes a positive contribution to central corporate costs and contributes to overall CPA Australia sustainability.
+Each region generates a reasonable direct margin (revenue less direct cost) that makes a positive contribution to central corporate costs and contributes to overall financial sustainability.

-2 Total expenses includes operating expenses, depreciation and finance costs, strategic project expenditure, FX and revaluation of investments, in line with the Overview of financial results on page 116.
+1 Total expenses includes operating expenses, depreciation and finance costs, strategic project expenditure, FX and revaluation of investments, in line with the overview of financial results on page 125.

-The team's focus is to ensure that CPA Australia remains financially sustainable while we continue to invest to service members and continually improve our value proposition.
+Our focus is to ensure that CPA Australia remains financially sustainable while we continue to invest in member services and improve our member value proposition.